computed-axial-lithography/CAL-software-Matlab/docs/sec_intro.rst

 The `CAL-software-Matlab`_ package can be installed by completing the following steps:

-1. Download a the ``CAL-software-Matlab.mltbx`` from the latest `release`_.
+1. Download the ``CAL-software-Matlab.mltbx`` file from the latest `release`_.
 This is a Matlab toolbox file (.mltbx) with all the necessary files for the CAL-software package.
 2. Open Matlab and run the following code in the Matlab command line.
 Be sure to change ``toolboxFile`` to the correct path to the downloaded .mltbx file.
    ::
     toolboxFile = 'C:\Downloads\CAL-software-Matlab.mltbx';